 People who have taken a vacation to Las Vegas have called it one of the most memorable trips of their life.
 There’s just something about this city that brings people out of their shell and allows them to have a great time.
 When you come here, it’s easy to get overwhelmed by the sheer volume of activities and events going on all the time.
+You can spend less than you might think though if you’re careful with your itinerary.
 Here are some of the absolute must-do activities when you visit Las Vegas.

 Stop in a Casino

 Everyone knows the most famous draw to this part of the Nevada desert, so lets get it out of the way early.